WalletScrutiny/WalletScrutinyCom/_pages/methodology.md

 For your security you thus want the code to be available for review.

 If the wallet provider doesn't share up to date code, our analysis stops here.
+The wallet might steal your funds at any time and all we have to assume otherwise is the provider's word.

 We do not care about the license as long as it allows us to perform the further analysis.
 For a security audit it is not necessary that the provider allows